-As specified in 42 CFR 460.160(b), an annual interRAI Home Care (interRAI HC) recertification assessment must be completed to reevaluate whether the beneficiary continues to meet LOC required under the state Medicaid plan for coverage of nursing facility services.
-The PACE applicant must receive an interRAI HC assessment by OAAS trained and certified PACE staff to verify that the applicant continues to meet the required nursing facility LOC criteria for enrollment in PACE.
+As specified in 42 CFR 460.160(b), an annual interRAI Home Care (interRAI HC) recertification assessment must be completed to reevaluate whether the beneficiary continues to meet level of care required under the state Medicaid plan for coverage of nursing facility services.
+The PACE applicant must receive an interRAI HC assessment by OAAS trained and certified PACE staff to verify that the applicant continues to meet the required nursing facility level of care criteria for enrollment in PACE.

-In accordance with 42 CFR 460.160(b) (2), OAAS may determine that a PACE beneficiary, who no longer meets the State Medicaid nursing facility LOC requirements, may be deemed to continue to be eligible for the PACE program until the next annual reevaluation.
+In accordance with 42 CFR 460.160(b) (2), OAAS may determine that a PACE beneficiary, who no longer meets the State Medicaid nursing facility level of care requirements, may be deemed to continue to be eligible for the PACE program until the next annual reevaluation.
 The PACE organization may request "deemed continued eligibility" based on the following criteria:

-- 1. The beneficiary no longer meets the nursing facility LOC criteria but would reasonably be expected to become eligible within six months in the absence of continued coverage under the program; and - 2.
-The beneficiary's medical record and POC support deemed continued eligibility.
+- The beneficiary no longer meets the nursing facility level of care criteria but would reasonably be expected to become eligible within six months in the absence of continued coverage under the program; and - The beneficiary's medical record and plan of care support deemed continued eligibility.

-The PACE organization must submit the request for Deemed Continued Eligibility Form (OAAS-PF-10-002) to the OAAS RO within five business days of notification of a PACE beneficiary not having met nursing facility.
+The PACE organization must submit the request for Deemed Continued Eligibility Form (OAAS-PF-10-002) to the OAAS RO within five business days of notification of a PACE beneficiary not having met nursing facility level of care.

-The PACE IDT must submit a brief justification summary and supporting documentation from the beneficiary's medical record/POC that supports the request for Deemed Continued Eligibility Form (OAAS-PF-10-002).
-Supporting documentation includes any information that, in the absence of PACE services, the beneficiary would reasonably be expected to experience a decline in functional abilities or health to a degree that he/she would meet nursing facility LOC criteria within six months.
+The PACE IDT must submit a brief justification summary and supporting documentation from the beneficiary's medical record/Plan of Care that supports the request for Deemed Continued Eligibility Form (OAAS-PF-10-002).
+Supporting documentation includes any information that, in the absence of PACE services, the beneficiary would reasonably be expected to experience a decline in functional abilities or health to a degree that he/she would meet nursing facility level of care criteria within six months.